FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargefrequency.md

 # Charge Frequency

-Charge Frequency indicates how often a charge would occur.
+Charge Frequency indicates how often a charge will occur.
+Charge Frequency is commonly used for scenarios like forecasting and differentiating between one-time and recurring fees for commitment-based discounts.

 The ChargeFrequency column MUST be present and MUST NOT be null or empty.
 This column is of type String and MUST be one of the allowed values.